LujoTheRealOne/LujoTheRealOne/README.md

 ## I'm a Student, Designer, and Developer!!

 - 🌱 I’m currently learning C# and C++ 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other developers
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to play Video Games and code
+- ⚡ Fun fact: I love to play code and design

 ### Spotify Playing 🎧